jbrinley/WP-Router/readme.txt

 		Any omitted argument will use the default value.
 		* `path` (required) - A regular expression to match against the request path.
 			This corresponds to the array key you would use when creating rewrite rules for WordPress.

 		* `query_vars` - An associative array, with the keys being query vars, and the values being explicit strings or integers corresponding to matches in the path regexp.
 			 Any query variables included here will be automatically registered.

 		* `title` - The title of the page.

 		* `title_callback` - A callback to use for dynamically generating the title.
 			Defaults to `__()`.
 If `NULL`, the `title` argument will be used as-is. if `page_callback` or `access_callback` returns `FALSE`, `title_callback` will not be called.

+			`title_callback` can be either a single callback function or an array specifying callback functions for specific HTTP methods (e.g., `GET`, `POST`, `PUT`, `DELETE`, etc.).
+			If the latter, the `default` key will be used if no other keys match the current request method.

 		* `title_arguments` - An array of query variables whose values will be passed as arguments to `title_callback`.
 Defaults to the value of `title`.
 If an argument is not a registered query variable, it will be passed as-is.

 		* `page_callback` (required) - A callback to use for dynamically generating the contents of the page.
 The callback should either echo or return the contents of the page (if both, the returned value will be appended to the echoed value).
 If